phildenhoff/logseq-plugin-template-svelte/README.md

 ### Why pnpm?

-It's faster than npm & yarn and more stable than bun.
+It's faster than npm & yarn and more stable than bun...